DeSc1998/artifact-gen/README.md

 # artifact-gen
-Simulated Artifact generation moduled after the artifacts in the game [Genshin Impact](https://genshin.hoyoverse.com/en/home)
+Simulated Artifact generation modeled after the artifacts in the game [Genshin Impact](https://genshin.hoyoverse.com/en/home)

 Data, which is not directly accessible, has been pulled from a [Community driven Wiki](https://genshin-impact.fandom.com/wiki/Artifacts).